benhowell/benhowell.github.com/_drafts/message-passing-patterns-implementation-matters.md

 Both the "Plain Old Function Call" and "Observer Pattern" above suffer from being synchronous in nature.
 Synchronicity requires message passing be done in a where and when fashion.

-Rich Hickey explains it beautifully:
+Rich Hickey explains it succinctly:

 _If you're architecting a system where this thing deals with the input and then this thing has to do the next part of the job, well if thing "A" calls thing "B", you've just complected it.
 Now you have a when and where thing because now "A" needs to know where "B" is in order to call "B" and when that happens is whenever "A" does it.
 Stick a queue in there.
 Queues are the way to just get rid of this problem.
 If you're not using queues extensively then you should start, right away, like right after this talk._
 -- <cite>[Rich Hickey - Simple Made Easy][4]</cite>